-German city to ban diesel cars to combat air pollution
+German city to ban some diesel cars to combat air pollution

 - Zunum Aero’s hybrid-electric aircraft gets a launch customer

+The German government released a study in March saying thousands of people die prematurely each year from the harmful effects of nitrogen dioxide, a gas that’s also produced by diesel engines.

-The value of diesel vehicles in Germany already had fallen significantly, and their market share has fallen since the VW scandal broke in 2015.
+The value of diesel vehicles in Germany has already fallen significantly, and their market share has also dropped since the Volkswagen scandal broke in 2015.

+Figures released last month by the Federal Motor Transport Authority show new registrations of diesel-powered cars dropped by 25.4 percent in March to under 109,000, compared with about 146,000 during the same month a year earlier.